Image

 Following the closing arguments in a murder trial, the twelve members of the jury must deliberate, with a guilty verdict meaning death for the accused, an inner-city teen.
 As the dozen jurors try to reach a unanimous decision while sequestered in a room, one juror casts considerable doubt on elements of the case.
 Personal issues soon rise to the surface, and conflict threatens to derail the delicate process that will decide one boy's fate.

-Patchy rain nearby, with a high of 81 and low of 43 degrees.
-Sunny during the morning, patchy rain nearby in the afternoon and evening, clear overnight.
+Moderate rain, with a high of 73 and low of 50 degrees.
+Sunny in the morning, patchy rain nearby in the afternoon, clear overnight.